 My schedule only allowed me to spend 24 hours in San Diego, California, during a visit in January 2017.
-It was rainy (the locals were depressed about the gloomy weather) so I left vowing to come back.
-I used San Diego’s gayborhood, Hillcrest, as the epicenter of my adventure.
+It was rainy (the locals were depressed about the gloomy weather) so I left vowing to come back (I have since).
+I used San Diego’s gayborhood, Hillcrest, as the epicenter of my short adventure.

 Can’t Miss: Lunch at Rolled Up